 5. There was no Citizen Commentary.

 CONSENT AGENDA S. Schultz moved to pull #7, Ambulance Committee.
 Sections 1-6 of Consent Agenda are accepted.
 S. Schultz noted that two sets of Ambulance Committee minutes are missing from the committee report.
 Recommendation was made to table #7, Ambulance Committee, until the report is complete with all 4 sets of minutes.
 B. Petersen seconded.
 4 Voted in favor on 1-6 with 0 opposed.
 There should be minutes for March 21st, March 25th April 1st, and April 8th, all of 2019.
-S. Shultz moved to table #7, B. Petersen Seconded.
+S. Schultz moved to table #7, B. Petersen Seconded.
 Passed all in favor.

 SPECIAL REPORTS AGENDA